Martin Scorsese Captures Vintage Bob Dylan In New Netflix Documentary - Mandatory

 Photo: David Redfern/Redferns (Getty Images)

 Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese captures the music icon at the peak of his croaky-voiced powers.
 The new Netflix documentary is basically a 1975 tour diary, complete with the non-fiction film staples: grainy footage of Dylan, talking-head interviews, and archival photographs.
 Of course, Rolling Thunder Revue, which accompanies the release of a 14-box set CD, is not your average doc.
 It’s a multi-layered affair that you will have to put your phone down to watch.
-Both are among the most eccentric and talented artists of their time who revel in twisting fact and fiction for the sake of a good story with a message behind it.
+Both Dylan and Scorcese are among the most eccentric and talented artists of their time who revel in twisting fact and fiction for the sake of a good yarn.

 If you equate folk music with Beck or American roots rock with Kacey Musgraves, you should watch this documentary to learn about the “voice of a generation” who demonstrated the power of social activism through art.
 Here are some fun facts about the “Ramblin’ Man” that you may not know or have forgotten.